Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 <span class="chronicle-author">by Johanna Chisholm & Daniela Lepiz</span>

+<span class="chronicle-lead"></span>

 <figure>
 	<img class="chronicle-img-band" src="/newsroom-stories/img/stories/20161118/silicosis-dust-band.jpg" alt="When the dust settles.
 Photo by Johanna Chisholm" title="When the dust settles" />
 </figure>

 <div class="chronicle-chapter">
-		<h2 class="chronicle-titles">I</h2>
+		<h2 class="chronicle-titles">- I -</h2>
 		<h2 class="chronicle-titles">Sent home to die</h2>
 </div>

-The dust never really settles in the South African gold mining town of Virginia.
+<span class="chronicle-dropcap">T</span> he dust never really settles in the South African gold mining town of Virginia.
 The small Free State municipality is surrounded by some of the world’s largest gold mines, and the dust deposits that have been left behind to shoulder the town’s borders often blow low over the ground, giving the depressingly flat horizon a foggy glow.

 In just 60 years Virginia went from being a boulder with the home state of two American railway surveyors etched into its side to a bustling, prospecting settlement spreading out to the banks of the Sand River, when gold was discovered there in 1949.